ImIntheMiddle/VATL4Pose-WACV2024/README.md

 >   - PDF (IEEE Xplore): https://ieeexplore.ieee.org/abstract/document/10215565

 > **Warning**
 > The use of code under this repository follows the MIT License.
-Please see .LICENSE.txt for details.
+Please take a look at LICENSE for details.

 <div align="center">
     <img src=".github/overview.png", width="960">